-If you are wondering why this Konka R2 review is qualified with a “good old days” question, just pause for a moment and take a look at the image below.
+If you are wondering why this Konka R2 review is qualified with the “good old days” phrase, just pause for a moment and take a look at the branding on the box in the photo below.
 What does it remind you of?
+Does it ring any bell?

 I remember that moment when I first set eyes on it at the Ntel office.
 My first impression of the name was “Nokia”.
 For a second, I thought my eyes were playing tricks on me.
 And it wasn’t just me; almost everyone else who came in contact with it for the first time mis-read the name as well.
 Whose fault is that?